 What achievement data did you use?
-Unit assessments, Benchmark data, GMAS scores, CCRPI, and student grades.
+We utilized unit assessments, benchmark data, GMAS scores, CCRPI, software data, and student grades to analyze student progress and effectiveness of the learning environment.

 What does your achievement data tell you?
-Students are continuing to make progress in all academic areas.
-The achievement data also tells us that there is room for student and teacher growth.
+The achievement data tells us that there is room for student and teacher what does your achievement data ten you: growth.
+We continue to see a significant number of student and teacher growth.
+We continue to see a significant number of students not meeting grade level expectations.
+However, we also see students showing growth on assessments even if they are still below grade level expectations.
 Many resources and significant efforts are put into helping our students at risk of not meeting state standards.
-This has proved to be effective and we have seen the percentage of students scoring in the Level 1 performance band decrease.
-Further analysis has revealed that the same efforts are not always provided for our higher achievers which is why we do not see has much growth/positive movement between our Level 3 and Level 4 performance bands.
+This has proved to be effective and we have seen the percentage of students scoring in the lower performance bands on various assessments decrease.
+Further analysis has revealed that the same efforts are not always provided for our higher achievers which is why we do not see has much growth/positive movement among our high performance bands.